 Exhaust all residual air and cut the pressure supply for components before servicing.
-Injury can occur if precautions are not taken.
 Failure to comply with this requirement could result in death or serious injury.

 Open cover lid with air prior to removing actuator pin and block cover lid to prevent closing.
-Unintentional closing could cause injury.
 Failure to comply with this requirement could result in death or serious injury.

-Fasten a three-point lifting device to two lift hooks and one hole in guide mount as shown in Figure 18.
-Hoist cover onto Multibin as shown in Figure 19.
+Fasten a three-point lifting device to two lift hooks and one hole in guide mount as shown in Figure 1.
+Hoist cover onto Multibin as shown in Figure 2.
 Align slots and attach hardware.
 Tighten to recommended torque.
-Secure fittings and airline tubing on Multibin with wire ties as shown in Figure 20.
+Secure fittings and airline tubing on Multibin with wire ties as shown in Figure 3.
 Connect to air and electrical systems.
 Open lid and install additional hardware inside cover.
 Install screens.